 Famed for its gorgeous countryside and endless rolling hills everywhere you look, Italy’s central region of Tuscany is chock-full of destinations and activities to see and do while you visit.
-As there’s so much to do, we’ve come up with a list of the 20 best things to do in Tuscany in 2021.
+As there’s so much to do, we’ve compiled a list of the best things to do in Tuscany.

-And remember, regardless of what you’ll end up doing, make sure you book a great accommodation to compliment your trip.
+And remember, regardless of what you’ll do, book great accommodation to complement your trip.
 For a true taste of Italy, we recommend renting a Tuscan villa.
-Without further adieu, here are the 20 best things to do in Tuscany, Italy in 2021!
+Without further adieu, here are the best things to do in Tuscany, Italy!

 Drive Through the Tuscan Countryside

-While you’re visiting the Tuscany region as part of your Italian vacation, don’t forget to take time to enjoy the natural beauty surrounding you.
-Road tripping through the Tuscan countryside is one of the best things to do on an Italian adventure and certainly a great way to spend a day if your final destination is in Tuscany as well.
+While visiting the Tuscany region as part of your Italian vacation, don’t forget to take time to enjoy the natural beauty surrounding you.
+Road-tripping through the Tuscan countryside is one of the best things to do on an Italian adventure and certainly a great way to spend a day if your final destination is in Tuscany as well.

-Especially if you visit in spring or fall, you’ll be surrounded by picturesque landscapes all around you.
+Especially if you visit in spring or fall, you’ll be surrounded by picturesque landscapes.
 The rich colors of the countryside, the rolling hills in every direction, the fields of flowers all around, and the quaint little countryside villages dotting the map make Tuscany truly a magical place, and simply driving through the countryside is an experience like no other.

 Go Wine-Tasting Throughout the Region

-As a dream come true for any wine-lovers, Tuscany is chock-full of enormous vineyards with all sorts of incredible wines to taste.
+As a dream come true for any wine lover, Tuscany is chock-full of enormous vineyards with incredible wines to taste.
 Don’t combine the road-tripping through Tuscany with a day of wine tasting, of course!
 But set an entire day aside just for trying the endless flavors of the wine that Tuscany has to offer.

 Visit the Leaning Tower of Pisa